LongForm: Effective Instruction Tuning with Reverse Instructions: Experimental Setup

 Additionally, we assess the generalization capabilities of our LMs on a set of long text generation datasets that were not seen during finetuning.
 These tasks include recipe generation \cite{bien-etal-2020-recipenlg} from a given set of ingredients, story generation for a given prompt from Writing Prompts (WP) subreddit, and long form question answering, ELI5 \cite{fan-etal-2019-eli5}.
 We sample 250 examples from each task, resulting in 750 examples in total.
 Although these datasets are not part of \DataName, recipe generation is part of the instruction tuning data of two baselines, T\textit{k}-Instruct and Flan-T5.

-Next we comparatively analyze long-form generation and language understanding abilities.
+Next we analyze long-form generation and language understanding abilities.
 We compare the performance of LMs on out-of-domain long text generation tasks (i.e., RGen, ELI5, WP) and MMLU \cite{hendryckstest2021}.
 We compare LMs finetuned with the \DataName{} dataset and the FLAN collection,\footnote{\citet{wang2023far}'s FLAN version \cite{longpre2023flancollection}} which has a strong performance on MMLU \cite{chung2022scaling}.
+We also extend this analysis on more recent and powerful LLMs.
+In addition to LLaMA-7B, we compare FLAN and \DataName datasets on LLaMA 2-7B \citep{touvron2023llama2} and Mistral 7B \citep{jiang2023mistral}.

-We also compare multilingual text generation capabilities.
-We reformulate the multilingual summarization corpus, MLSUM \cite{scialom-etal-2020-mlsum}.
-Specifically, we provide an instruction in French, German, Spanish, and Russian to generate news articles in those languages for given titles.
+We also compare on multilingual text generation.
+We reformulate the multilingual summarization corpus MLSUM \cite{scialom-etal-2020-mlsum} by providing an instruction in French, German, Spanish, Russian to generate news articles in those languages for given titles.
 We utilize the translation of the following instruction: ``Write a news article for the given title: X'' where X is the title and the output is the full news article.
 We collect 100 samples for each language and then evaluate on news article generation.
+We report results in \S\ref{sec:appendix_multilingual} in Appendix.

 As current metrics in text generation have limited capabilities in evaluating long text generation \cite{celikyilmaz2020evaluation}, we choose METEOR \cite{banerjee-lavie-2005-meteor} as our main metric as it exhibits higher human correlation \cite{sharma2017relevance, chen-etal-2022-mtg}.
 However, we also report BLEU \cite{papineni-etal-2002-bleu}, ROUGE \cite{lin-2004-rouge}, and self-BLEU \cite{self-bleu} scores in the Appendix (\S\ref{sec:appendix_results}), which exhibit similar patterns.